Sepal: Function

 Similarly to ordinary leaves, sepals are capable of performing photosynthesis.
 However, photosynthesis in sepals occurs at a slower rate than in ordinary leaves due to sepals having a lower stomatal density which limits the spaces for gas exchange.

-After flowering, most plants have no more use for the calyx which withers or becomes vestigial, although in a few plants such as Lodoicea and eggplant(Solanum melongena) the calyx grows along with the fruit, possibly to protect the attachment point.
+After flowering, most plants have no more use for the calyx, which withers or becomes vestigial, although in a few plants such as Lodoicea and Solanum melongena (aubergine, brinjal) the calyx grows along with the fruit, possibly to protect the attachment point.
 Some plants retain a thorny calyx, either dried or live, as protection for the fruit or seeds.
-Examples include species of Acaena, some of the Solanaceae (for example the Tomatillo, Physalis philadelphica), and the water caltrop, Trapa natans.
+Examples include species of Acaena, some of the Solanaceae (for example the tomatillo Physalis philadelphica), and the water caltrop, Trapa natans.
 In some species, the calyx not only persists after flowering but instead of withering, begins to grow until it forms a bladder-like enclosure around the fruit.
-This is an effective protection against some kinds of birds and insects, for example in Hibiscus trionum and the Cape gooseberry.
-In other species, the calyx grows into an accessory fruit.
+This is an effective protection against some kinds of birds and insects, for example in Hibiscus trionum and in Physalis species.
+In some other plants, the calyx grows into an accessory fruit.